JRHB314/UnityWorkshop/One_WalkAnimation.md

 Inside this folder, create a new C# script called CharacterMovement.<br>
 Drag and drop it on the character's Game Object in order to connect them.<br>
 <br>
-Now, if you double click this, it will open up Visual Basic.
-I personally do not like Visual Basic.
-To use something else, you can instead right click on the script, hit `Reveal in Finder`, and then open with your text editor of choice.<br>
+Now, if you double click this, it will open up Visual Studio (not Visual Studio Code).
+If you prefer something else, you can instead right click on the script, hit `Reveal in Finder`, and then open with your text editor of choice.<br>
 <br>
 Once you open up the script you will see that it has a few “using” statements, a public class that uses Monobehavior as a base class, and two functions.
 Do not remove these, as they are necessary for the script to work with Unity.<br>
 <br>